Literacy: Alphabetic writing

 Phoenician, which is considered to contain the first linear alphabet, rapidly spread to Mediterranean port cities in northern Canaan.
 Some archeologists believe that Phoenician influenced the Hebrew and Aramaic alphabets, as these languages evolved during the same time period, share similar features, and are commonly categorized into the same language group.

-When the Israelites migrated to Canaan between 1200 and 1000 BCE, they adopted a variation of the Canaanite alphabet.
-Baruch ben Neriah, Jeremiah's scribe, used this alphabet to create the later scripts of the Old Testament.
-The early Hebrew alphabet was prominent in the Mediterranean region until Neo-Babylonian rulers exiled the Jews to Babylon in the 6th century BCE.
-It was then that the new script (Square Hebrew) emerged, and the older one rapidly died out.
+When the early Israelites settled in the Canaanite highlands between 1200 and 1000 BCE, they utilized a variation of the early Phoenician alphabet, now referred to by scholars as Paleo-Hebrew.
+This script was prominent in the Mediterranean region throughout the First Temple period.
+Following the Neo-Babylonian conquest and the subsequent exile of the Jewish population to Babylon in the 6th century BCE, the Jewish community increasingly adopted Imperial Aramaic, the lingua franca of the region.
+Over the following centuries, this influenced the development of the 'Square' script (Ktav Ashuri), which gradually replaced the older Paleo-Hebrew script for most religious and secular Jewish writing.
+While Paleo-Hebrew eventually faded from general Jewish use, it continued to be employed for centuries by the Samaritans and appears on coinage from the Hasmonean period and the Great Revolt against Rome.

 The Aramaic alphabet also emerged sometime between 1200 and 1000 BCE.
 Although early examples are scarce, archeologists have uncovered a wide range of later Aramaic texts, written as early as the seventh century BCE.
 In the Near East, it was common to record events on clay using the cuneiform script; however, writing Aramaic on leather parchments became common during the Neo-Assyrian empire.
 With the rise of the Persians in the 5th century BCE, Achaemenid rulers adopted Aramaic as the "diplomatic language".

 Darius the Great standardized Aramaic, which became the Imperial Aramaic script.
 This Imperial Aramaic alphabet rapidly spread: west, to the Kingdom of Nabataea, then to the Sinai and Arabian peninsulas, eventually making its way to Africa; and east, where it later influenced the development of the Brahmi script in India.
 Over the next few centuries, Imperial Aramaic script in Persia evolved into Pahlavi, "as well as for a range of alphabets used by early Turkish and Mongol tribes in Siberia, Mongolia and Turkestan".
-During this period, literacy spread among the merchant classes, and 15-20% of the total population may have been literate.

 The Aramaic language declined with the spread of Islam, which was accompanied by the spread of Arabic.